-The Importance of Having a Lawyer at Your DMV Hearing
+The Importance of Having a Attorney at Your DMV Hearing

 Florida takes drinking and driving seriously.
 Anyone caught driving under the influence will face immediate and severe consequences.
 This can include fines, jail time, and the loss of your license.
 If you rely on your driver’s license to get you to and from work, a long-term suspension can have a serious effect on your livelihood.
 While Florida law allows drivers to reinstate their license under some circumstances, you only have a short time to do so.

-If you are in danger of losing your license after a DUI arrest, contact a skilled DUI lawyer immediately to take steps to protect your rights and ability to keep driving.
+If you are in danger of losing your license after a DUI arrest, contact a skilled DUI attorney immediately to take steps to protect your rights and ability to keep driving.

 Important Notes Regarding License Suspensions